-We have visited the Cave and Basin on multiple occasions and have never run out of things to read, learn and see.
+We have visited the Cave and Basin multiple times and have never run out of things to read, learn, and see.
 We hold this site near and dear to our hearts, as it is the foundation upon which Banff National Park was built.
+Whether you’re a local who wants to deepen your knowledge of the beautiful area you live in or a visitor excited to learn more about Banff’s rich history, the Cave and Basin Museum will not disappoint!

 About Cave and Basin’s Rich Local History

-The Cave and Basin is a natural hot spring that was known to First Nations people for over 10,000 years.
-It was “discovered ” in 1883 by William McCardell, Tom McCardell and Frank McCabe, three Canadian Pacific Railway workers.
+The Cave and Basin is a natural hot spring known to First Nations people for over 10,000 years.
+It was “discovered ” in 1883 by William McCardell, Tom McCardell, and Frank McCabe, three Canadian Pacific Railway workers.
+It was the first of many natural hot springs discovered in the area, leading to Banff National Park’s creation in 1885, ultimately becoming Canada’s first national park.

-The hot spring was eventually closed for bathing.
-This is due to the fact that it was being overused and the Banff Springs snail (unique to this area) needed to be protected.
+The hot spring was eventually closed for bathing as it was being overused, and the Banff Springs Snail (unique to this area) needed to be protected.
+You can still view the natural hot spring and various tours, movies, and exhibits during your visit to the Cave and Basin.

 Things to do at Cave and Basin

 There are countless things to learn and do while visiting Cave and Basin.
 It is suited for all ages and doesn’t require any previous knowledge.
-You could plan to attend various scheduled events, or show up whenever your heart desires, in true vacay fashion.
+You could plan to attend various scheduled events or show up whenever your heart desires, in true vacay fashion.
 If it’s a rainy day in Banff, heading to this museum is a great option.
+Pick up a self-guided map at the front desk to maximize your experience.
+The map is offered both in English and French.

 Here are some of the top things to do during your visit: